-The anchor widget helps your site visitors quickly navigate through your site for pertinent information without endless scrolling.
-Users will be able to click on an anchor item and the page will take them exactly where they want to be.
+The anchor widget helps site visitors quickly navigate through your site for pertinent information without endless scrolling.
+When users select an anchor item, they will be taken to that location on the page.

 Using the menu for the anchor widget is optional.
 You can have individual anchor items without showing them in the menu.

 1. Separate the content in individual widgets according to anchor points.

 2. Drag the anchor from the content tab on the right hand side of the page and drop it above the associated content.

 3. Select "Edit" and provide an AnchorID that is unique to the page and menu title.

 4. Here you will also select how the anchor will appear in the menu.

 5. Select "Save" and repeat this process until all of your content has an anchor.

 The video below will walk you through how to use the anchor widget:

 If you choose to use the anchor menu on a page, be sure not to use layout template "two" on your page.
 This layout automatically adds two separate menus on the left and can create confusion for site visitors.
 You can change the template under the "Layout" option on the right hand side of your page when editing.
 If you need both menus, consider the layout option below.